SOFTWARE DEVELOPMENT

 Continuous feedback

-Minimal until test phase
+Minimal until the test phase

 High via verification & validation